 Unique in the Upper Valley

-Visions is an approved vendor through the State of New Hampshire’s DHHS Bureau of Developmental Services.
+Visions is an approved vendor through the State of New Hampshire’s Bureau of Developmental Services.
 Individualized service contracts with the state for each resident are the primary source of funding for Visions’ day-to-day operations.
 This is followed by the nominal amount each resident pays for room and board, along with grants, and individual donations.
 Early on, Visions was approved by the Center for Medicare & Medicaid’s Heightened Scrutiny Process, ensuring that the organization meets the highest standards set by the Home and Community Based Services Division of Medicare & Medicaid.
-Visions is an active member of the Private Provider Network of New Hampshire, a collaboration among private agencies that provide a wide range of high quality/cost effective community-based supports for individuals with developmental and acquired disabilities throughout New Hampshire.
+Visions is an active member of the Private Provider Network (PPN) of New Hampshire, a collaboration among private agencies that provide a wide range of high quality/cost effective community-based supports for individuals with developmental and acquired disabilities throughout the state.

 Visions is recognized as a leader throughout the State of New Hampshire and beyond in innovative housing solutions for adults with disabilities.
 As a result, in 2017 the New Hampshire Housing Finance Authority provided Visions with a $50,000 Emerging Opportunities grant which, in part, funded creation of a “Supported Housing Toolkit” for others to use as a roadmap to replicate the Visions model.
 Since we began tracking downloads in September 2022, more than 180 people and organizations from 24 states have downloaded the Toolkit and several communities in our region have used it to form their own nonprofits to offer supported housing options, including Our Place in Dover, NH, and The Home Possible Project in the Lakes Region.